UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 # BigDataSystems-Fall 2024: Team 4

-The Goal of this part I of the Semester Project is to Start to build the Infrastructure needed to cheaply and efficiently run our our Semester Projects.
+The Semester Project is to build and test the POC infrastructure needed to cheaply and efficiently run the AI-for-Astronomy Inference Model.

-This implementation is done with extensive help from Mils Taylor [and his video shown in class - requires a login - should be referenced.](https://canvas.its.virginia.edu/courses/121565/pages/week-5-chapter-5?module_item_id=1220355)
+Most of our testing is done locally on a Mac and on our [class AWS Account Login](https://us-east-1.console.aws.amazon.com/console/home?region=us-east-1#)

+>[!NOTE]
+>Access to this Account might not be active after the Fall 2024 Semester is over.

 ## Repo structure